Robert Hase and Johnny Cirucci

-From then until now it has been an agency whose primary function is the exact opposite of its stated mission; to enable high crimes and treasons against the United States of America.
-It is staffed with murderers and assassins who torture and kill American Patriots or innocent witness that gets in their way; from Kenny Trentadue—brutally tortured and murdered while in Federal custody to help cover up the Oklahoma City bombing—to Ibragim Todashev, the friend of Boston Marathon bombing patsy Tamerlane Tsarnaev.
+From then until now, the FBI has been an agency whose primary function is the exact opposite of its stated mission; to enable high crimes and treasons against the United States of America.
+It is staffed with murderers and assassins who torture and kill American Patriots or innocent witnesses that get in their way; from Kenny Trentadue—brutally tortured and murdered while in Federal custody to help cover up the Oklahoma City bombing—to Ibragim Todashev, the friend of Boston Marathon bombing patsy Tamerlane Tsarnaev.

 What did Sergeant Yeakey tell Chaplain Poe?
-Probably something along the lines of what he told bombing survivor and activist Ramona McDonald.
+Probably something similar to what he told bombing survivor and activist Ramona McDonald.
 Below is an interview of Yeakey’s mother Loudella reading the letter which also recounts Terry’s confiding in Poe (1 minute, 34 seconds).

 A “false flag” is a staged event in which an organization in power (usually a government) attacks its own citizens and then blames an enemy of political convenience.
-One of the most documented examples is Operation Northwoods in which the Department of Defense and the Central Intelligence Agency (founded by a Roman Catholic Knight of Malta named William Donovan and currently run by a Jesuit-trained Roman Catholic; John Brennan) would murder U.S. Navy sailors in an “attack” which blamed Cuba.
+One of the most documented examples is Operation Northwoods in which the Department of Defense and the Central Intelligence Agency (founded by a Roman Catholic Knight of Malta named William Donovan and currently run by a Jesuit-trained Roman Catholic; John Brennan) planned to murder U.S. Navy sailors in an “attack” that blamed Cuba.

 In the case of the Oklahoma City bombing, the “enemy of convenience” was American Christians and Constitutional Patriots who were angry over the tyranny of a government out of control.